 - All the required access details for both hosting accounts

-- The new DNS records at hand
+- The new DNS details at hand

 - Tested for broken links and images

 DNS propagation may take up to 72 hours, depending on where you are located in relation to the server.
 Often, it occurs within an hour or two, and in most situations within 24 hours.
-There is no notification, and the easiest way to determine if its changed is;
+There is no notification, and the easiest way to determine if it’s changed is;